Back to Blog

 Frequently Asked Questions

 What time does Paul Weller typically take the stage?
-While exact timings will be confirmed closer to the date, doors for outdoor concerts like this typically open around 5:00 PM or 6:00 PM.
-If there are supporting acts, they usually begin around 7:00 PM, with Paul Weller taking the stage between 8:30 PM and 9:00 PM.
-The show usually concludes around 10:30 PM or 11:00 PM.
+Doors for Paul Weller concerts usually open around 6:00 PM.
+Supporting acts, if any, often start around 7:00 PM, playing for about 30-45 minutes.
+Paul Weller typically takes the stage between 8:30 PM and 9:00 PM.
+The concert usually concludes around 10:30 PM to 11:00 PM, to comply with local noise regulations.

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are permitted for personal use.
-However, professional cameras with detachable lenses, video cameras, and GoPros are usually prohibited.
+Generally, small, non-professional cameras (like phone cameras) are permitted for personal use.
+However, professional cameras with detachable lenses, video recorders, and selfie sticks are usually prohibited.
 Flash photography is also often discouraged.
-Always check the official event guidelines for the most accurate policy.
+Always check the specific venue policy beforehand.

 How early should I arrive?
-To get a good spot, avoid long queues, and soak in the atmosphere, arriving at least 1 to 1.5 hours before Paul Weller is scheduled to play is recommended.
-This allows time for security checks, finding your viewing area, and potentially purchasing merchandise.
+For the best experience and to avoid queues, it’s recommended to arrive at least 1.5 to 2 hours before Paul Weller is scheduled to take the stage.
+This allows ample time for security checks, finding your preferred spot in the arena, and purchasing any merchandise or refreshments without missing any of the performance.

 Top Tips for Paul Weller at Exhibition Park Newcastle